CALCULUS (AND COMPUTERS)

 This allows the concept of differential equations to be seen in terms of knowing the slope of a function at each point (given by the differential equation) and determining the original function.
 Software (the solution sketcher) allows the student to point the mouse at a place in the plane and the software to draw a short line segment of the given gradient.
 By enactively sticking such segments end to end, an approximate solution can be constructed physically and visually.
 The locally straight approach has been filled out in my papers to cover a wide range of ideas including visual representations of differentials, partial derivatives, tangent planes, parametric curves, composite functions, implicit functions, area and integral, numerical methods of solving equations etc. (See papers below.)

 Over the years I have developed a fully fledged theoretical framework of three distinct ways that mathematical thinking develops: first through physical and mental perception and thought experiment that I termed 'conceptual embodiment', then through the use of 'operational symbolism' in arithmetic, algebra and symbolic calculus and later through 'axiomatic formalism' involving set-theoretic definition and formal proof.
-This theoretical framework of 'Three Worlds of Mathematics', makes a clear distinction between the natural locally straight approach to the calculus built through embodiment and symbolic operations and the formal epsilon-delta approach to analysis.
+This theoretical framework of 'Three Worlds of Mathematics', makes a clear distinction between the natural locally straight approach to the calculus built through embodiment, symbolic operations to derive the formula for the derivative and the formal epsilon-delta approach to analysis.

 While the limit approach involves a potentially infinite limiting process being reconceived as a limit object, a locally straight approach starts with an object (the graph) and dynamically traces along it to conceptualize the changing slope of a locally straight graph as a new object: the graph of the slope function, which is symbolically computed as the derivative.